hp2304/Projects/Dog Breed Classification Kaggle/readme.md

-Code for once help [kaggle competition for dog breed identification](https://www.kaggle.com/c/dog-breed-identification).
+Code for once held [kaggle competition for dog breed identification](https://www.kaggle.com/c/dog-breed-identification).
 Check out metadata of dataset and problem statement on given link.

 * I have used **PyTorch** framework for this task.
 * I have also implemented various augmentation techniques.